Skip to content

 Greek cuisine uses Florina peppers across a wide range of preparations: stuffed with rice and herbs, blended into roasted pepper dips, sliced into salads, or simply served as meze with bread and cheese.
 The thick walls and exceptional sugar content make them ideal for roasting - the heat caramelises the natural sugars without breaking down the structure of the flesh.

 The Florina region has built significant economic identity around the variety.
 Annual harvest festivals, dedicated cooperatives, and a strong export market to Greek diaspora communities globally have made the Florina pepper one of the most successful PDO-protected vegetables in Greece.
-The variety competes commercially with Spain's piquillo peppers in the European specialty pepper market, with Florina typically positioned as the sweeter, more delicate option.
+The variety competes commercially with Spain's piquillo peppers in the European speciality pepper market, with Florina typically positioned as the sweeter, more delicate option.

 Flavour profile